system-dev-formations/install-k8s-lunanode/README.md

 ## Inventory
-The create_vm_cluster script save all cluster ip addresse, password and user name in a file so you should change it accordlying to the following structure for your inventory file.
+The create_vm_cluster script save all cluster ip addresse, password and user name in a file so you should change it accordingly to the following structure for your inventory file.
 ```jsunicoderegexp
 [node]
 51.255.211.160  ansible_ssh_user=ubuntu  ansible_ssh_pass=password ansible_ssh_extra_args='-o StrictHostKeyChecking=no'